BlesstheGM/Multithreaded-Concurrent-Swimming-Race/README.md

 ## Prerequisites <a name = "prerequisites"></a>

 GNU Make:
-Linux: Pre-installed on most distributions; install using your package manager if missing.
+Linux: Pre-installed on most distributions othrwise install using your package manager if missing.
-Windows: Install using one of the methods below.
-Required Dependencies: Refer to the Dependencies section.
-Python (if the project uses Python): Ensure it is installed and available in your system's PATH.

-### Installing <a name = "installing"></a>

-1. Verify <b>make<b> is installed
-2. Navigate to the project folder
-3. Execute Make Run
+Windows: Install make on git bash

 ## 🔧 Running the application <a name = "tests"></a>